fxamacker/cbor/README.md

 ## Features
 * Idiomatic API like `encoding/json`.
 * Support "cbor" and "json" keys in Go's struct tags.
+If both are specified, then "cbor" is used.
+* Encode using smallest CBOR integer and float sizes.
 * Decode slices, maps, and structs in-place.
 * Decode into struct with field name case-insensitive match.
 * Support canonical CBOR encoding for map/struct.